ADD Vs. ADHD | What's The Difference?

 ADHD can be diagnosed in any person of any gender, age, or life experience.
 ADHD can interfere with work, interpersonal relationships, daily self-care activities, attending appointments and meetings on time, or household chores.

-Here are some facts and statistics about ADHD:
+Here are some facts and statistics about ADHD that you may find interesting, comforting, or otherwise beneficial to know:

-2. Those with a parent or sibling with ADHD are statistically more likely to live with ADHD.
-Studies show a 74% hereditary rate for the condition.
+• Those with a parent or sibling with ADHD are statistically more likely to live with ADHD.
+Peer reviewed studies show a 74% hereditary rate for the condition.

-3. Per research by the National Resource Center on ADHD, 4% of children in the United States are said to receive a diagnosis of ADHD at some point, whereas 8.4% have a current diagnosis.
-A child’s symptoms of ADHD may overlap with adult symptoms, but they may also demonstrate additional symptoms, such as behavior problems.
+• Per research by the National Resource Center on ADHD, 4% of children in the United States are said to receive a diagnosis of ADHD at some point.

-6. Several comorbidities or co-occurring conditions may be more likely to present in those with ADHD than in the general population.
-These conditions include but are not limited to mood disorders, anxiety disorders, depression, autism spectrum disorder (ASD), and substance use conditions*.
+• Several comorbidities or co-occurring conditions may be more likely to present in those with ADHD than in the general population.
+These conditions include but are not limited to mood disorders, anxiety disorders, autism spectrum disorder (ASD), and substance use conditions.*

 *Substance use conditions may feel isolating.
 If you or someone you know struggles with substance use or a substance use disorder, contact the SAMHSA National Helpline at 1-800-662-4357 or visit the SAMHSA website.